Bernardo-MG/cookiecutter-python-library/docs/source/tests.rst

     $ tox -e coverage

-This will generate and send the coverage information required for the report.
+Which will generate and send the coverage information required for the report.
-If the job is done with Travis, and the Travis configuration file included in the project is prepared to create the coverage report, no additional configuration is required.
+If the job is done with Travis, something the included Travis configuration file already takes care of, no additional configuration is required.

 Otherwise check the Coveralls page to find instructions in how to set up the coverage process.